strapi/documentation/docusaurus/docs/user-docs/releases/creating-a-release.md

 ---
 title: Creating a release
-description: Instructions to create a release
+description: Instructions to create a release from the admin panel
 ---

 # Creating a release  <EnterpriseBadge /> <CloudTeamBadge /> <FutureBadge /> <AlphaBadge />